Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 In the `openHAB <http://www.openhab.org/>`__ section (requires Image >= 1.6 and Brick Viewer >= 2.2.3) of this tab you can configure the openHAB service running on the RED Brick.
+Since Image >= 1.10 and Brick Viewer >= 2.3.11 openHAB2 is used.

-This section is only available if the :ref:`openHAB service <red_brick_brickv_settings_services>` is activated.
+This section is only available if the :ref:`openHAB service
+<red_brick_brickv_settings_services>` is activated.

 Using the *New* and *Delete* buttons you can create new ``.items``, ``.rules`` and ``.sitemap`` config files and delete existing config files.
 Brick Viewer